Drug Peddler Gets Nine Years’ Imprisonment - UrduPoint

 Drug Peddler Gets Nine Years’ Imprisonment

-According to a Police spokesman, the accused Jalal Shah was found guilty of possessing 1,700 grams of hashish and was arrested by Cantt police in 2024.
+According to a police spokesman, the accused Irfan Ali was found guilty of possessing 1,480 grams of hashish and was arrested by Airport police in December 2024.

-After recording evidence from the witnesses and final arguments by the defence and prosecution counsels, the Judge also imposed a fine of Rs 80,000 on the convict.
+After recording evidence from the witnesses and final arguments by the defence and prosecution counsels, the Judge also imposed a fine of Rs200,000 on the convict.

 Recent Stories